Sentello/TradeX/README.md

 # TradeX

-**TradeX** is a web-based trading bot dashboard designed to enhance your cryptocurrency trading experience by managing and monitoring positions across multiple exchanges.
+**TradeX** is an advanced, web-based trading bot designed to integrate seamlessly with **TradingView webhooks** and automate cryptocurrency trading across major exchanges like **Binance** and **Bybit**.
+It empowers traders with the ability to execute trades triggered by real-time TradingView alerts, providing a reliable and customizable solution for automated trading.
 Key features include authentication measures and configurable PIN protection for trade execution, ensuring secure transactions.
-The platform allows users to execute trades on various crypto exchanges, streamlining the trading process.
-TradeX can accept webhooks from TradingView, enabling automated trade placements based on market signals.
-With its robust capabilities, TradeX aims to simplify the complexities of cryptocurrency trading, making it accessible for both novice and experienced traders.
+TradeX aims to simplify the complexities of cryptocurrency trading, making it accessible for both novice and experienced traders.

 ---
 ## Table of Contents